Skip to main content

 In a live panel discussion at London Build Expo, Pick Everard’s dedicated Building Safety Act team will unpick the project delivery process.
 With guest speakers from across the industry, they will delve into how the BSA is being interpreted in 2025 and who is best placed to navigate the rules on behalf of stakeholders.

-Mostafa Chowdhury, National Director of Health and Safety at Pick Everard commented: “It’s never too early to demonstrate competence and compliance with the BSA regulations.
+Mostafa Chowdhury, National Director of Building and Construction Safety at Pick Everard commented: “It’s never too early to demonstrate competence and compliance with the BSA regulations.
 From the introduction of the Act, there has been a risk that too many organisations feel the introduction of the Principal Designer is a box-ticking exercise, intensified by guidance stating that third parties should not be allocated this role.

 Employing a competent Principal Designer, with sufficient time to spend on a project and who advises early on the legal risks of non-compliance and also the real and significant project risks, such as programme delays, idle design teams, procurement issues, and supply chain disruption, can help ensure project timelines reflect a true financial picture.”

-Visit https://www.londonbuildexpo.com/construction-marketing-stage for details and to book free tickets.
+Visit https://www.londonbuildexpo.com/building-safety-security-stage for details and to book free tickets.

 Sign up for